 Taking Mega-Doses of Loperamide For Opiate Withdrawal

 After reviewing many of the threads on forums, I’ve read some pretty cool stories on using loperamide for opiate withdrawal.
 Some people have stated that mega-doses of loperamide (15-60 mg) not only stopped diarrhea, but it also alleviated nearly ALL of their symptoms.
 I’ve also read about people actually getting high on these mega-doses, and some have even become very addicted to the high from loperamide.
-Apparently, many opiate abusers have reported things like Vitamin C, grapefruit juice and cimetidine (Tagamet) can help push loperamide pass the Blood-Brain Barrier.
+Apparently, many opiate abusers have reported things like Vitamin C, grapefruit juice and cimetidine (Tagamet) can help push loperamide to pass the Blood-Brain Barrier.
 Furthermore, many people have stated that it does cross the BBB at high enough doses, even without the products I just mentioned.

 CAUTION!!!
 Some people have become addicted to loperamide.
 Do to using it for a prolonged period of time (usually a few months or more) at large doses, people have even ended up in the hospital with serious heart problems…some resulting in death.